mariadianacalugaru/nn_project/README.md

 The aim is to implement the forecasting task with a more efficient model that relies on convolutions instead of the existing self-attention mechanisms.

 For implementation purposes, we used a dataset containing the electricity consumption of 321 customers recorded hourly from 2012 to 2014.
-We developed the task working on 2 versions:
+We worked on 2 tasks:
 - $Multivariate\ predict\ Multivariate$: all the features of the input are observed in order to predict simultaneously all the features in output.
 - $Multivariate\ predict\ Univariate:$ all the features of the input are observed in order to predict only a target features in output.